-#1.
 Union Square Holiday Market

 The small, 9 acre park is manages to squeeze in more than 160 vendors.
 The smell of roasting nuts and hot apple cider wafts through the air as crowds of eager locals and tourists alike rub elbows from one cozy stall to the next, all in search of fun souvenirs to take home.

-More markets in New York City
+More Holiday Markets in New York City

 Here’s some of our favorite year-round (and indoor!) markets that warrant attention.
 They might decorate and the vendors may sell holiday fare, but the markets themselves are not Christmas-specific.

 The Chelsea Market is a popular food hall mixed with unique shops, restaurants, and cafes.
 The market has 35 vendors waiting to impress you with tasty treats and fare.
 During the holiday season they outfit the market with lights and sprinkle in a few holiday decorations.

 Located in Downtown Manhattan, Essex Market is New York City’s most historic food hall.
 The market has been around officially since 1940 (unofficially since the 1880’s) and has served as a culinary gathering place for New Yorkers to come together as a community.

 Industry City is a one-stop shop for both food and shopping.
-Comprised of 16 buildings across 35 acres, I can’t encourage you to visit more when checking out the beautiful Christmas markets New York City.
+Comprised of 16 buildings across 35 acres, I encourage you to visit when in search of Christmas markets in New York City.
 Chock-full of events, eateries and shops, Industry City has it all.
 In between the buildings you’ll find colorful courtyards decorated with seasonal decor that rival the New York City’s best holiday markets.

-Best Holiday Markets New York City (Post Overview)
+Best New York City Holiday Markets (Post Overview)